TheFlow442/One/README.md

 4. Important: In the firmware file, update the `WIFI_SSID` and `WIFI_PASSWORD` constants with your local WiFi network credentials.
 The Firebase project details are already included.
 5. Flash the firmware to your ESP32 device.
 Once it connects to your WiFi, it will begin authenticating and sending data to your Firestore database, which will appear on the dashboard.

-Application Provided by Abubakar Maji Saddiq GitHub username TheFlow442
+Application Provided by Abubakar Maji Saddiq GitHub  TheFlow442 https://github.com/TheFlow442/One